-When an un-exploded WWII bomb is accidentally detonated in Pimlico, London, it reveals a treasure trove.
-They find documents proving that the region is, in fact, part of Burgundy, France and thus foreign territory.
+When an unexploded World War II bomb is accidentally detonated in Pimlico, London, England, it reveals a treasure trove.
+They find documents proving that the region is, in fact, part of Burgundy, France, and thus foreign territory.
 The British government attempts to regain control by setting up border controls and cutting off services to the area.
-The 'Burgundians' fight back.Written by
+The "Burgundians" fight back.Written by

 Stephen Parkin <email@example.com>

 Main and end titles of Gaumont-British Newsreel in cinema See more »

 Very funny, well-crafted, well-acted, meticulous attention to detail.
 A real window into a specific time and place in history.
 Could almost believe this was a true story in a parallel universe.
 Interesting how Passport to Pimlico anticipates the Berlin airlift.
 A definite 10.

 26 of 30 people found this review helpful.